 Architect: Buell Kratzer Powell

 Rhoads Hall, home to 160 women, is a 60,000 square foot building constructed in the gothic style.
 It was renovated in 1999 for the first time in its sixty-year history.
 The goal of the site plan was to select landscape building materials and construction details, which would unify this portion of the campus.
-The selected materials and construction details could then be used campus wide as standard details, linking Rhoads Hall with the rest of the campus.
+This could then be used campus-wide as standard details, linking Rhoads Hall with the rest of the campus.
 New stairways, walks and divided vehicular and pedestrian traffic were included in the design.
 CVDA also worked closely with the campus horticulturist and campus security in the design and placement of plant materials and lighting.
-As part of the project, CVDA worked with the civil engineering consultant to design best management practices for the storm water basin.
+As part of the project, CVDA worked with the civil engineering consultant to design best management practices for the stormwater basin.
 Native plantings were used around the edge and slopes of the basin to revegetate the basin.
 The basin functions as a filter for upstream runoff from an urban neighborhood before the water heads to the Schuylkill River.